tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/gitops.md

 Afterwards, you can use the resulting manifests within an standard Argo CD workflow.

+> **Note**<br>
+> When creating the Argo CD application based on the resulting manifests you must not use the `Automated Sync Policy`
+> offered by Argo CD, as you have to manually ensure the applications are updated in the required sequence.

 ## Option 2: Helmfile plugin

 It is possible to deploy openDesk via Argo CD with community developed